iagoleal/iagoleal.github.io/content/posts/automata-divisibility.md

 I'll skip the proof since it is complicated (but quite readable!) and does not elucidate much on how to actually construct the automata's transitions
 --- our true interest here.
-You can check the paper, if you're curious.
+You can check the paper if you're curious.
 Let's nevertheless take a look at the possible terms on this minimum.

 Each possible $N$ corresponds to a DFA recognizing $L(b, m)$.